Alan Early

-Alan Early is an Irish graphic designer.
+Alan Early (born 1983) is an Irish graphic designer.
 He was previously a writer known for his trilogy series, the Father of Lies Chronicles.

 He grew up in Mohill, County Leitrim.
 He studied in the National Film School at Dún Laoghaire Institute of Art, Design and Technology and then later studied Moving Image Design at National College of Art and Design.